 Financial Aid Probation and Financial Aid will be awarded for one grading period and/or the length of the Academic Success Plan.
 Students on Financial Aid Probation that meet SAP standards at the end of the term or in a specified grading period will go to SAP Met Status, and their Title IV eligibility will be fully reinstated.
-If Satisfactory Academic Progress is not met or progress is not made according to the Academic Success Plan, the student loses Title IV eligibility and may not appeal that loss unless it is for a completely different reason than the original appeal.
+If Satisfactory Academic Progress is not made according to the Academic Success Plan, the student loses Title IV eligibility and may not appeal that loss unless it is for a completely different reason than the original appeal.